vishalbelsare/epymetheus/README.md

 ***Epymetheus*** (pronounced as [Epimetheus](https://en.wikipedia.org/wiki/Epimetheus)) is a multi-asset backtesting framework.

-It features an intuitive user API that lets analysts can try out their trade strategies right away.
+It features an intuitive user API that lets analysts try out their trade strategies right away.

 ### Features